discordjs/guide/guide/popular-topics/faq.md

 </branch>

 ::: tip
-If you want to learn more about this syntax or want to learn about reaction collectors as well, check out [this dedicated guide page for collectors](/popular-topics/collectors.md)!
+If you want to learn more about this syntax or reaction collectors, check out [this dedicated guide page for collectors](/popular-topics/collectors.md)!
 :::

 ### How do I react to the message my bot sent?